habedi/multi-vector-hnsw/benches/README.md

 make bench-run BENCHMARK_DATASET=se_p_768
 ```

+> [!NOTE]
+> These benchmarks are mainly to verify the implementation's correctness and measure the raw throughput of the library on a local machine.
+> In more realistic scenarios, you would typically use the library with your own datasets and measure performance based on your specific use
+> case.

 ### Datasets

 To run the benchmarks, you need to download the datasets available from the link below and put them inside